EpocDotFr/yatage/docs/player/play.rst

 Playing a game
 ==============

-Now that you're able to :doc:`run a game <running>` using a valid YATAGE world file, it can be played.
+Now that you're able to :doc:`run a game <run>` using a valid YATAGE world file, it can be played.

 When running a game, you will be first shown various information about the world being played on.
 Extra information may be shown if debug mode is enabled (see :ref:`Debug mode`).